w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/10-streaming.md

 **Publish/subscribe (pub/sub)**: a way of communicating messages

 - *Senders* publish messages associated with one or more **topics**
-- *Receivers* subscribe to specific topics, receive all messages with that topic
+- *Receivers* subscribe to specific topics, and receive all messages with that topic
 - *Messages* are events

 :::